1MansiS/python3-class-viewer/ReadMe.md

 ```

 # Disclaimer:
-This tool was developed as part of a Hackfest event at veracode, with hope to be useful for accelerating research work.
-Its more under development with more stability with active usage within team.
+This tool was developed as part of accelerating research work at Veracode.
+Its under development with more stability with active usage within team.
 Not accepting any PR/bug reports at the moment.
 All work done as part of this is a personal project, so direct all complaints to me.

 # LICENSE: